reimagined/resolve/docs/test-readmodels.md

     })
 ```

 To write a test, call the `givenEvents` function.
-This function takes an array of events and gives access to a number of functions that you can chain together to describe the test's logic.
+This function takes an array of events and gives access to a number of functions that you can chain together to describe the test case.
 The following functions are available:

 | Function  | Description   |
 |-- | --- |